pzhaojohnson/rnacanvas.embedded/README.md

 });
 ```

+Alternatively, the `RNAcanvas` app object constructor
-Alternatively, an `npm` package is also available
+can be imported from an `npm` package (see section below).
-for direct bundling of the `RNAcanvas` package with one's webpage.

-See the documentation for the RNAcanvas [app object](https://pzhaojohnson.github.io/rnacanvas.app-object/)
-for more information.

 ## Drawing a structure